async-aws/aws/docs/configuration.md

 Set to true to send requests to an S3 path style endpoint by default.
 See [Virtual Hosting of Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html) about path style vs virtual host style.

+### sendChunkedBody

+**Default:** 'true'

+Set to true to send requests in multiple chunks.
+This prevents reading the file twice to calculate the signature, but is not always allowed by Non-AWS S3 endpoints.